How do I set up a viewing of a property?

 Will we need a T.V.
 License for the property?

 Yes you will.
-On a joint tenancy agreement you will need one license per property.
-These can be purchased online at www.tvlicensing.co.uk
+On a joint tenancy agreement you will need one license per property and if you have taken an all inclusive package this may be included.
+Alternatively these can be purchased online at www.tvlicensing.co.uk

 What day are the bins collected?